 Abstract

 Learning from data is a valuable skill for nonprofit professionals and researchers.
-Most data have a spatial component, and data relevant to the nonprofit sector are no exception.
+Often data have a spatial component, and data relevant to the nonprofit sector are no exception.
 Understanding spatial aspects of the nonprofit sector may provide immense value to social entrepreneurs, funders and policy makers, guiding programmatic decisions, facilitating resource allocation, and possibly development policy.
-As a result, spatial thinking is quickly becoming an essential component of critical thinking and decision making among nonprofit professionals.
+As a result, spatial thinking has become an essential component of critical thinking and decision making among nonprofit professionals.
 The goal of this case study is to support and encourage instruction of spatial data analysis and spatial thinking.
 The case study presents a local nonprofit data set, along with open data and code, to assist the instructors teaching spatial aspects of the nonprofit sector.
 Pedagogical approaches are discussed.

 1 Introduction